Poimen/stencil-tailwind-plugin/README.md

 };
 ```

-In the above, the `tailwindHMR` plugin will not minify the source, but the other will.

 ### Configuration per file

 There can be situations whereby a Tailwind configuration needs to be applied to a specific file/component.
 This can be accomplished by providing a configuration function rather than a configuration object.
 In the examples above and object is used, but in this scenario we will configure the plugin with a function: